-If you are excited by the potential learning opportunities archive film offers, and you would like to help us develop resources for schools and nurseries, please email the Learning and Outreach Officer.
+If you are excited by the potential learning opportunities archive film offers, and you would like to help us develop resources for schools and nurseries, please use the online enquiry form.

 Our free schools screenings and workshops offer a unique insight into Scotland's past.
 Events are specially designed to engage young people with archive film and to encourage both teachers and pupils to take their learning further.

 Learn about our work at the Moving Image Archive in this interactive visit for school groups at Kelvin Hall.
 By handling objects and watching film clips, pupils will discover why it is important to look after Scotland's film and television history.

 Duration: 90 minutes